ntd284/Gaming_Time_Management_System/README.md

     - The total playing time is the sum of unique active minutes across all games.

 ```
+# using `groupBy` and `approx_count_distinct` to deduplicate the same events then Count of playing minutes for each user

     total_time_df = transformed_eventtime_df.groupBy("user_id", "time_start_window", "time_end_window") \
         .agg(approx_count_distinct(struct("user_id", "game_id", "event_time")).alias("playing_time_minutes"))
 ```